Healthy Homes Assessment Wallaceville

 Draught Stopping Wallaceville

-Draughts can lead to lower temperatures in households.
-A humid home is more expensive to heat, which means wasting energy and resulting in higher bills.
+Draughts are a major cause of less temperature in households.
+A cold house is more expensive to heat, which results in wasting energy and resulting in higher bills.

-If you can feel external air flowing in or the sound of a clear draught emanating from a crack or a gap and you can feel it, it is likely to be a gap or hole that requirements sealing in the way you can.
-Cracks and gaps that are large should be sealed permanently.
-Any gaps greater than 3mm that allow air in or out from the home require to be sealed.
-For instance, if an open fireplace isn’t used it could cause draughts, and should be shut from.
-Property managers and landlords are responsible for ensuring that such draughts are squelched whenever possible.
+If you are able to feel external air entering or an unobstructed draught coming out of a hole or gap that is, it’s most likely a gap or crack that requirements sealing in the way you can.
+Large gaps and cracks should be permanently stopped.
+Any gaps greater than 3mm that let air into or out into your house require sealing.
+For example, if an open fireplace isn’t in use it can create draughts.
+This must be sealed off.
+Landlords and property managers are responsible for ensuring that such draughts are squelched whenever possible.

-You don’t require to cover up gaps or holes in the construction.
-For example, tiny gaps around windows and doors could be required to allow for movement within the building when the house is heated and cools in order to let them be closed and opened rather than securing.
-We will check the windows and doors during an Healthy Homes assessment of your rental property.
+There is no require to block up intentional holes or gaps that are part of the building.
+For instance, small gaps around windows and doors could be necessary to allow movement of the structure when the house heats and cools, so that they are able to be closed and opened rather than securing.
+We will test all windows and doors in the Healthy Homes assessment of your rental property.

 draught stopping building inspections